 - Request for Proposal issued

 - Pre-Bid Conference

 - Evaluation based upon qualifications, and other factors (exclusive of price)

 - Establish a committee/panel to review proposals and conduct interviews

-- · Proposals scored and firms ranked
+- Proposals scored and firms ranked

+- · One or more interviewed

+- Interviews scored and firms ranked

+- · Shortlisted firms submit final proposals, with price

+- Final proposals scored

+- Firm with highest total score awarded contract

 - Typically, the JOC procurement is made up of three elements and those elements are: Technical, Interview, and Coefficient.
 Some public agencies will have each element be a separate phase where they have an opportunity to short list firms through each phase and sometimes the process will be two phases where the interview and coefficient are completed during the same phase. - The RCW requires that a public agency establish a committee/panel of stakeholders with particular attention to one of the members have experience with business inclusion.
 To meet the requirements of the RCW, you must include someone on the selection committee that has knowledge and experience with state and federal laws around best practices concerning OMWBE, Veteran and Small Business inclusion.
-This could be someone on staff at the agency, from a different agency, an outside party or third-party consultant. - For those agencies that do not have a DEI staff we recommend the following: - Contact OMWBE for recommendations on a representative from the diverse business community to be part of JOC evaluation process. - Consider, maintaining relationships with professional organizations or diverse business advocacy groups that can assist in such times such as: OMWBE Resource Partners - Typically, three qualified firms are selected from the technical phase to go on to the interview and two to three qualified firms submit coefficients.
+This could be someone on staff at the agency, from a different agency, an outside party or third-party consultant. - For those agencies that do not have a DEI staff we recommend the following: - Contact OMWBE for recommendations on a representative from the diverse business community to be part of JOC evaluation process. - Consider, maintaining relationships with professional organizations or diverse business advocacy groups that can assist in such times such as: https://omwbe.wa.gov/resources-smallbusinesses/more-resources/resource-partners - Typically, three qualified firms are selected from the technical phase to go on to the interview and two to three qualified firms submit coefficients.
 This is not a written rule it is up to the individual public agency to determine how many qualified firms move to the next phase. - The selection process requires the agency to be transparent and objective.
-It is important to allow adequate time to conduct the process including the review and scoring of the finalist's interview and coefficient(s). - Final proposals are publicly opened. - It is important to have as part of the solicitation, the scoring criteria to include weighting.
-It is typical that a mathematical formula is used to determine the final score.
-That formula also needs to be included in the solicitation. - Typical solicitation period for Contractor's to submit qualifications is 3-4 weeks, sometimes longer.
+It is important to allow adequate time to conduct the process including the review and scoring of the finalist's interview and coefficient(s). - Final proposals are publicly opened.